Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 How can checking in with friends impact our lives?

-Checking in with friends can help us validate our struggles, remind us that it’s ok to not have everything together, and let us know that we’re not alone in our experiences.
+Checking in with friends can help us validate our struggles, remind us that it’s ok not to have everything together, and let us know we’re not alone in our experiences.

 What does it mean to “check in” with someone?